 Again, there are some simple social exercises that can probably help drive this point home, but that’s not what we’re here to talk about.
 Everyone thinks that the key to getting the most out of time is to multitask, and while a tiny bit of this is fine, focusing on the task at hand and worrying about others when their turn comes around ensures that everything gets addressed, and the workflow does not become a tangential mess.

-So, if you apply these three core mindsets first and foremost in your time management training, then honestly, you’ve gotten the meat of the concept down for them, and now it’s just time to exercise them on this stuff until they own it.
+So, if you apply these three core mindsets first and foremost in your time management techniques, then honestly, you’ve gotten the meat of the concept down for them, and now it’s just time to exercise them on this stuff until they own it.
 And, like I said, doesn’t this give you some ideas on how to best manage the time you have for any given training project?